-Lectures will consist of a mix of asynchronous, pre-recorded videos designed to introduce major concepts and ideas, as well as a synchronous lecture section on Thursdays from 3-5PM, designed to give students the opportunity to ask questions about the material and to engage more actively in class lectures.
-These lectures will present major research areas, theories and experiments from the field of decision neuroscience.
-Introductory videos will be posted at the beginning of each week.
-Recordings of the synchronous component of the lecture will be posted within 24 hours of class time, after undergoing light editing for content.
-All videos will remain available throughout the duration of the course once posted.
+Lecture content will consist of a mix of short, pre-recorded videos (typically not more than 20-30 minutes for relevant topics) designed to introduce major concepts and ideas, as well as inperson lectures on Thursdays from 3-5PM, designed to present content while giving students the opportunity to ask questions about the material and to engage more actively in class lectures.
+In weeks with short, pre-recorded introductory videos, you are responsible for making sure you watch videos prior to class time.
+Videos and in-person lectures will present major research areas, theories and experiments from the field of decision neuroscience.
+Introductory videos will be posted at the beginning of each week to give you plenty of time to watch them prior to class.